vpoluyaktov/gochess-board/server/assets/js/test/README.md

 **Purpose:** These tests ensure all CodeMirror API calls used in the application are properly abstracted and will help identify breaking changes when migrating to CodeMirror 6.

+---

+### Variant Window Messaging Tests (variant-window-tests.js)

+#### 1. Message Sending (3 tests)
+- ✓ Send variant data to new window
+- ✓ Stop sending after first successful send
+- ✓ Not send if window is closed

+#### 2. Message Receiving (4 tests)
+- ✓ Process variant data message
+- ✓ Ignore duplicate messages
+- ✓ Reject messages from different origin
+- ✓ Ignore non-variant messages

+#### 3. Message Data Validation (2 tests)
+- ✓ Include all required fields in variant data
+- ✓ Correctly calculate FEN for variant position

+**Purpose:** These tests verify the window.postMessage communication between the main window and variant windows.
+They ensure that variant data is sent correctly, received only once, and validated for security.
+This prevents the "chaotic piece movement" bug where messages were processed multiple times.

 ## Test Structure